 What Does Florida Law Say About Assault and Battery Against Protected Groups?

 Assault and battery are both considered serious crimes in the state of Florida.
-But these criminal offenses are considered even more serious if they are committed against members of certain protected groups.
+But these criminal offenses are considered even more serious when committed against members of certain protected groups.

 Some of the people that are included in these “protected groups” are:

-- Law enforcement officers, which includes correctional officers, probation officers, agents of the Department of Corrections, police officers, and others
+- Law enforcement officers, which include correctional officers, probation officers, agents of the Department of Corrections, police officers, and others

 - Traffic accident investigation officers